zhaojw1998/CS5242_2022_LHK/README.md

 # CS5242_2022
 Neural Networks and Deep Learning, NUS CS5242, 2022 Spring.
-This repo guides you to set up the pytorch environment for project quiz.
+You are required to use PyTorch for quiz and project.
+This repo guides you to set up the pytorch environment for both quiz and project.

 <br><br>